@December 31, 2019

 Be careful... about this reading you refer to, this reading of many different authors and books of every description.
 You should be extending your stay among writers whose genius is unquestionable, deriving constant nourishment from them if you wish to gain anything from your reading that will find a lasting place in your mind.

-I’ve compiled a list of about 100 books I plan to reread regularly that I plan to share soon.
-However, this list is personal, and focuses on the things I want to internalize.
-I’d recommend starting your own.
+I’m working on a list of about 100 books I plan to reread in between each new book.
 My list is roughly split between books that I think are timeless (e.g. Meditations by Marcus Aurelius) and seminal works in the field (e.g. High Output Management by Andy Grove).
-I don’t think there’s a perfect ratio, but I’m trying to reread at least one book for every new book read.

-For this chosen list of books, I like to own both a Kindle copy and a physical copy.
+For books I really want to internalize, I like to own both a Kindle copy and a physical copy.
 While I prefer to read physical books, the ability to revisit your highlights on Kindle is just too powerful.
-Set aside time to review your highlights, which you can see all in one place on https://read.amazon.com/ notebook.
-I also use Readwise for this, which is a spaced-repetition app that shows you a set of new highlights every day.
-Readwise can also link with Instapaper, Pocket, and other services, so you can review article highlights through the app as well.
+I use Readwise to review highlights, which is a spaced-repetition app that shows you a set of new highlights every day.
+Readwise can also connect to Instapaper, Pocket, and other services, so you can review article highlights through the app as well.